The Century’s Best Holiday Campaigns

 Overland Sedan (1920)

-Seen in publications like The Saturday Evening Post, this ad was one of many that promotes the massive growth of the automobile.
+Seen in publications like The Saturday Evening Post, this ad was one of many that promoted the massive growth of the automobile.

 This particular ad also fosters the acceptance of women driving, in that cheery, condescending way. “…it’s a woman’s car in the sense that it is simple to operate and easy to control.”
 We just know some toxic folks were behind this one.